bittiez/HelpOp-Email/README.md

 # HelpOp-Email
+Note: This requires Java 1.8+
-Spigot 1.8, 1.9 plugin to add a better /HelpOp command
+Spigot 1.11 plugin to add a better /HelpOp command